 Hilcorp boost Inlet output; Eni preps long well

-Most state officials are encouraged about the incremental increase in Alaska’s North Slope oil production because of the impact it could on state finances, but Hilcorp Energy is drilling to produce more from the state’s original oil basin as well.
+Most state officials are encouraged about the incremental increase in Alaska’s North Slope oil production because of the impact it could have on state finances, but Hilcorp Energy is drilling to produce more from the state’s original oil basin as well.

 Hilcorp Alaska Vice President Dave Wilkins said the company drilled nine oil wells into its Cook Inlet fields this year and, as a result, expects to increase its Inlet oil production from about 12,000 barrels per day in January to more than 15,500 barrels per day by year’s end.